 Without people, restaurants are simply four walls.
 It’s the people that make Local Three one of the best Atlanta restaurants: guests, those we work with, and our vendors.
 There are many places where you can trade money for food.
 That’s not what we do.
 We’re in the business of providing people with a unique experience when they dine at Local Three.
 It’s our people that make Local Three what it is.

 The Local Three

 His story begins right around the corner from Local Three at the Pizza Hut on Collier Road, where he worked as a teenager.
 Somehow, the magic smell of pepperoni and yeast lured him in and 25+ years later he is still at it.
 Either that, or he is just too dense to figure anything else out….
 So he threw some pizzas and moved up the proverbial ladder, eventually landing, while in college, at Philadelphia’s famed Lec Bec Fin where he was begrudgingly taught to cook by an angry Frenchman & his minions.
 It was a kitchen ripe with talent (and he was too dumb to be scared), so he set off to learning and taught himself how to cook.
 Some folks, including a few dining critics, claim he never learned to cook, but undaunted, he still kept trying.

-Now Hall still cooks, mainly for charity events, but is the partner in charge of the day-to-day operations of Local Three.
-What’s on the menu, who is cooking and serving it, how we’re buying it, along with a multitude of other things.
-In all honesty, he is just trying to figure it all out.
+Now you can find Hall mentoring cooks and doing what he likes most: working on the creative aspects of Local Three, Warhorse Investments, and Unsukay.
 His true passion these days is to help people in much the same way people helped him in his career.
 He loves to coach and mentor and is still entranced by the machinations of the restaurant business.